From newsreaders to cricketers and actors to singers, the 16 winners of Strictly Come Dancing have come from a range of diverse backgrounds.

 She returned to the series that made her a star, Britain’s Next Top Model, as host in 2015, helping more wannabe models start out on the journey that she had begun nine years earlier.

-Clancy also published a Mills & Boon novel, Remember My Name, in 2016, and she and husband Peter Crouch welcomed their second daughter in 2015.
+Clancy also published a Mills & Boon novel, Remember My Name, in 2016, and she and husband Peter Crouch had their fourth child earlier this year.

 Caroline Flack and Pasha Kovalev, 2014